oliverlloyd/jmeter-ec2/README.txt

 TO DO:
--- Accept jmx filename as a parameter (not requiring that it be named the same as the directory) -- Create a feature to allow a stop request to be sent to running tests (rather than just terminating the instances)
+-- Accept jmx filename as a parameter (not requiring that it be named the same as the directory)

 Usage:
   ./jmeter-ec2.sh [PROJECT NAME] [NUMBER OF INSTANCES DESIRED (if ec2 instances are required*)]